Meet the woman who trained a million Africans

 "Every aspect of my job is about helping people get value out of the web..." she said.

-"Young people [in Africa] are ingenious and all they need is a little support to connect to the tools they need to improve their future ."
+"Young people [in Africa] are ingenious and all they need is a little support to connect to the tools they need to improve their future."

 "It's not every time you get to do something where you get to meet the beneficiaries of the work you do.
 It's the most rewarding feeling to point at the work you do and the impact it's having at the level of the individual.